NoahHsu/Daas/README.md

 # DaaS ( Drools as a service)

-We try to build a lightwight RESTful API server that can contains Configurable logic,  and do NOT need coding, rebuilding, compilation for the application server.
-So we create DaaS, which use Drools as the core engine to dynamic compile the logic (use .drl, Drools Rule Language ).
-Then the Application server accept request,  match with the logic and return the answer as reseponce.
-All the logic change can be done with only writing .drl file and setting the config.
+We try to build a lightweight RESTful API server that can contain configurable logic and does NOT need coding, rebuilding, compilation for the application server.
+So we create DaaS, which uses Drools as the core engine to dynamic compile the logic (use .drl, Drools Rule Language ).
+Then the Application server accepts the request, matches with the logic, and returns the answer as the response.
+All the logic changes can be done with only writing the .drl file and setting the config.

 ## Feature List